openeuler-mirror/oemaker/README.en.md

 #### Description

-`oemaker` is a building tool for making DVD iso, include standard iso, debug iso and source iso.
+`oemaker` is a building tool for making DVD iso, include standard iso, debug iso, source iso, everything iso, everything debug iso, everything source and netinst iso .
 `oemaker` uses local arch when building, did not support cross building. currently, `oemaker` support the arch of aarch64 and x86_64 for iso making.